How to Lower Alkalinity in Hot Tub: A Guide to Hot Tub Water pH

 Another reason for the high alkalinity level may be your water source.
 You may ask for water reading from your local water district so you can make the necessary adjustments.

-How To Lower Alkalinity in Hot Tubs
+How To Lower Alkalinity in Hot Tub

 One of the quickest ways to reduce the alkalinity in the hot tub water is by adding sodium bisulfate or a pH-decreasing solution.
+As mentioned above, alkaline and pH may differ, but they work together to provide well-balanced hot tub water.

 Before doing anything, know the water capacity of your hot tub first, then follow the steps below.